davidlebourdais/ExtendedWPFConverters/README.md

  -  ***OutputAsString***: sets type of returned value (string or int).
 Default is false.
  -  ***DefaultCountValue***: to be returned in case the input is not iterable.
 Default is 0.
  - ***DefaultCountValueString***: to be returned in case the input is not iterable and ***OutputAsString*** is set.
 Default is "0".

+#### CollectionNotEmptyToVisibilityConverter
+Returns a visibility value depending on whether a collection is empty or stores at least an item.

+**Parameters**
+-  ***ValueWhenNotEmpty***: visibility to be returned when the input collection has at least an item.
+Default is Visibility.Visible.
+-  ***ValueForNullOrEmpty***: visibility to be returned when the collection is null or empty.
+Default is Visibility.Collapsed.

 #### CollectionFirstItemConverter
 Return the first item of a collection is any (default value otherwise).